 - The particle system class manages the above modules.

-The Cocos Creator 3D particle system organizes functions in modules, including the following modules:
+The Cocos Creator particle system uses modules to organize functions, including the following modules:

 |ShapeModule||Used to control particle emission, including emission direction and speed, and supports predefined emission directions including squares, circles, cones, balls, and hemispheres.|

 |AnimatorModule||Used to control the state update after particle emission.
 The supported functions are: size, color, rotation, speed, acceleration, speed limit, texture animation.|

 |ParticleSystemRenderer||Used to generate the data needed for particle rendering.
 Including control related to vb, ib, rendering state.|